Nidhay3398/Monte-Carlo/README.md

 # Monte-Carlo
-Application of Monte Carlo Methods to Problems in Finance
+Application of Monte Carlo Methods to problems in finance